demisto/content/Packs/SecurityIntelligenceServicesFeed/Integrations/SecurityIntelligenceServicesFeed/README.md

 The XSOAR instance with **ElasticSearch** is required as this integration would ingest large amount of indicators from SIS to XSOAR.

+For that same reason, in case this integration fails to fetch indicators with timeout error, the `feedIntegrationScript.timeout` configuration should be configured with value 45 or more.
 ## Configure Security Intelligence Services Feed on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.